The Journey from half marathon to 100km (part 2)

 Which is why my biggest nutrition tip would be to practice everything!!!

 Before each long run, I would test different high carb meals and figure out what did or didn’t feel good.
 You may be totally fine eating pizza pre-run, lucky you!
 But 100% test it out!

 Foods I recommend testing would be rice, potato, bread, pasta, yoghurt, fruit and fruit juices.
 All high in carbohydrates but also not too high in fat or fibre - which usually cause runners gut.

 An example of what I ate pre-race day:

-During long training runs I also practised and tested a nutrition and hydration plan.
+During long training runs, I also practised and tested an intra-nutrition and hydration plan.

 As a general rule of thumb, you need 1g of carbs per kg of body weight per hour of exercise.

 For me, that’s 59g per hour, equal to roughly 2 1/2 gels.